Advanced Medium Combat Aircraft: Engine development

+Safran–GTRE engine co-development

-As of December 2014, ADA had plans to issue an request for proposal (RFP) to six original equipment manufacturers (OEM) by April 2015, for co-development of an afterburning low-bypass turbofan of the 110 kN thrust class.
-As of then, AMCA had a requirement of 105 kN thrust engines against its maximum MTOW of 24.2 tonnes.
-As of February 2015, DRDO expected to finalise a partner within six months for the high thrust engine development.
+In December 2014, ADA had plans to issue a request for proposal (RFP) to six original equipment manufacturers (OEM) by April 2015, for the co-development of an afterburning low-bypass turbofan of the 110 kN thrust class.
+AMCA then had a requirement of 105 kN thrust engines against its maximum MTOW of 24.2 tonnes.
+By February 2015, DRDO was expecting to finalise a partner within six months for the high thrust engine development.
 Meanwhile, Russia was collaborating for development of thrust vectoring.

-As per a Government statement in the Rajya Sabha during the Winter Session 2021, there is a proposal to jointly develop the engine for AMCA with the help of foreign partner using the know how from the Kaveri engine development programme.
+As per a statement by the Government in the Rajya Sabha during the Winter Session in 2021, there was a proposal to jointly develop the engine for AMCA with the help of foreign partner using the know how from the Kaveri engine development programme.

-On 15 July 2023, India and France agreed to collaborate for the joint development of a combat aircraft engine, which would power the Mark 2 variant of AMCA as part of the Horizon 2047 document for India-France strategic partnership.
-A roadmap for this project will be prepared between French firm Safran and India’s DRDO before the end of 2023.
+On 15 July 2023, India and France agreed to collaborate for the joint development of a combat aircraft engine, which would power the Mark 2 variant of AMCA as a part of the Horizon 2047 roadmap for India–France strategic partnership.
+A roadmap for this project would be prepared between French firm Safran and India's DRDO before the end of 2023.

-On 18 November 2023, Dr. Samir V. Kamat of DRDO announced that the United States has provided the necessary permits, opening the door for GE Aerospace and HAL to jointly produce the General Electric F414 engine in India for HAL Tejas Mark 2 and for the first two squadrons of AMCA.

-As of September 2024, foreign firms who offered joint venture development include the US-origin General Electric, UK-origin Rolls-Royce and French-origin Safran.
+As of September 2024, foreign firms who offered joint venture development included the US-origin General Electric, UK-origin Rolls-Royce and French-origin Safran.
 The latter two have also offered 100% intellectual property rights (IPR) of engine design.
 Safran and Rolls-Royce have also received clearance from their respective countries for the engine development.
 Reportedly, Safran is the frontrunner for the deal and are discussing the developments with ADA and GTRE as of October 2024.
 In October 2024, Safran and HAL also signed an MoU to develop industrial cooperation in forging parts’ manufacturing for commercial engines including those.
 HAL, in its Bangalore facility, would supply engine parts of CFM International LEAP to Safran Aircraft Engines.

-On 18 February 2025, it was reported that while France was in an advanced stages of talks with India, Rolls-Royce Holdings was in talks with India for the engine co-development programme for AMCA.
-They have offered "to co-develop and co-design, allowing India to own the IPR in India, for India for use in current as well as future programmes".
+On 18 February 2025, it was reported that while France was in an advanced stages of talks with India, Rolls-Royce Holdings was also in talks with India for the engine co-development programme for AMCA.
+They had offered "to co-develop and co-design, allowing India to own the IPR in India, for India for use in current as well as future programmes".
 They had completed the first phase of discussions for the development.